 The World Urban Campaign released in March 2016 The City We Need that outlines a vision for a new urban paradigm for consideration by Habitat III.
 Monitoring for accountability is a major issue.

-PPSP generic users' platform
+PPSP generic users' site

 March 31, 2016

 The Project/Programme Sustainability Logbook (PPSL) platform site PPSP, a generic users' platform that integrate sustainability logbooks and indicators, has been replaced by the Urban Sustainability Management Platform (USMP) City Logbooks site that allows a user to create sustainability logbooks using both PPSL reference frameworks and standard indicator sets for cities.